dylanmei/docker-zeppelin/README.md

 Forking this project to change Spark/Hadoop versions is unnecessary!
 Instead, create a `Dockerfile` based on `dylanmei/zeppelin:master` and supply a new `install.sh` file in the same directory.
 It will override the base one via Docker's [ONBUILD](https://docs.docker.com/reference/builder/#onbuild) instruction.

-The steps, expressed here as bash, can be as simple as:
+The steps, expressed here as a script, can be as simple as:

 ```
+#!/bin/bash
 cat > ./Dockerfile <<DOCKERFILE
 FROM dylanmei/zeppelin:master